imran072/request-forum-app/README.md

 - Make-an-offer: The buyer can offer a price to make the experience smooth and efficient.
 - User Authentication: Users can register, log in, and reset their passwords.
 - Listing Management: Users can create, edit, and delete vehicle listings.
+- Profile: User has own account profile with all relevant information in it
+- Admin Dashboard: Provides maintenance tools for a User with admin rights.

 ## Technologies Used